Maintaining Financial Controls in a Disrupted, Remote-Work Environment

 - Those nonprofit organizations that are cash donation intensive might evaluate additional online platforms to keep contributions flowing.
 This switch to online platforms will require the implementation of new controls to ensure appropriate access to funds, adherence to restrictions placed on donations, and monitoring for possible fraudulent activity.

-- Nonprofit organizations should make certain that monthly reconciliations continue to be performed and reviewed (such as bank reconciliations, accounts payable reconciliations, and accounts receivable reconciliations) and may want to increase the level of review performed over these reconciliations.
+- During this period, nonprofit organizations may become more reliant on detective (after-the-fact) controls as the disruption increases the risk of failures in the preventative (up-front) controls.
+Financial leaders should make certain that monthly reconciliations continue to be performed and reviewed (such as bank reconciliations, accounts payable reconciliations, and accounts receivable reconciliations) and may want to increase the level of review performed over these reconciliations.

 Long-Term